Monabbir-Ahmmad/Monabbir-Ahmmad/README.md

 <br/>

-I'm an aspiring full-stack Software Engineer from Bangladesh currently pursuing a bachelor's degree in Software Engineering at the Institute of Information and Communication Technology, Shahjalal University of Science and Technology.</div>
+I'm a full-stack Software Engineer from Bangladesh currently working as an associate software engineer at Cefalo Bangladesh Ltd.

 ### Some fun facts about me

-- 🔭 I’m currently working on my thesis.
+- 🔭 I’m currently working on processing data from Wikipedia.
-- 🌱 I’m currently learning about Generative AI.
+- 🌱 I’m currently learning about data engineering.
 - ❓ Ask me about anything related to Coding, Anime, Games, Manga or Cooking.
 - ⚡ Fun fact: AI will take your jobs.
 It's inevitable.